 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2023 analysis, AACC is ranked #586 out of 2,241 schools in the nation that were analyzed for overall quality.
+According to College Factual's 2024 analysis, AACC is ranked #525 out of 2,217 schools in the nation that were analyzed for overall quality.
 This is an improvement over the previous year, when AACC held the #586 spot on the Best Overall Colleges list.

 Returning adults and other non-traditional students may appreciate the fact that Anne Arundel Community College has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.

 With a student to faculty ratio of 18 to 1, Anne Arundel Community College is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.